Mystery Men & Women:

 Black Cat: 1941, Pocket Comics #1 (Harvey).
 Linda Turner is one of Hollywood's biggest and most glamorous stars but is bored of that life.
 Daughter of a stuntman, she trains to become an expert in judo and fights crime secretly as the Black Cat.
 She takes in the orphan Kit Weston and makes him her sidekick, Kitten.
 She also has a pet white cat that wears an outfit that turns her into a black cat when helping Black Cat out.
 Although, her origin had her taking inspiration of her pet black cat Toby.

-Black Cobra II: 1944, Captain Flight Comics (Four Star Publications); 1954, Black Cobra (Ajax Farrell).
-The rights to the Black Cobra transferred several times.
-Ajax Farrell comics picked up the character, he became a commie buster.
+Black Cobra II: 1954, Black Cobra (Ajax Farrell).
+The Black Cobra would later get his own series, the company now calling itself Ajax Farrell.
 He would prove to be an inconsistant character, there.
 In one adventure, his costume contained bullet proof plastic (although an unexploding shell from a tank would knock the wind out of him).
 In another, as the Black Cobra he apparently had some superpowers and ran into trouble when a secret chemical formula kept him from being able to change.
 His secret id in these stories was Steve Drake and worked for the FBI who worked with an office boy that was Cobra Kid.
+Note: Ajax-Farrell and Four Star are possibly the same company.

 Black Commander: 1941, Air Fighters Comics #1 (Hillman).
 Barry Haynes is a devil-may-care pilot who is sentenced to death by firing squad for treason.
 However, it's a plot for him to uncover the real spy ring and his escape is engineered.
 He escapes but is shot down by the Germans, who capture him and alter his looks so that he can work for them as a German agent.
 Unfortunately, the British Chief of M.I. , the only man who knows the truth about him has been captured.
 Haynes steals an experimental plane, the Black Commander and fights the Nazis, but must avoid the allies as well until he can prove his innocence and loyalty.